 Development of the North West Marine Plan is following a 12 stage process, from plan area selection to implementation and monitoring.
 It includes stakeholder engagement throughout the process.

 In October 2018 the Seascape Character Assessment for the North West Inshore and Offshore marine plan areas was published.
 The report for the north west comprises the baseline desk-based seascape assessments for the Marine Character Areas (MCAs) defined and described in 2016, further developed to account for comments received through the stakeholder verification process undertaken in 2018.
 To download the full report click here

 The Iteration 3 online engagement will take place from 21 January to 21 March 2019.
-Workshops will be held in the north west in February 2019 with the Carlisle workshop taking place on Wednesday 27 February.
-More information will be released shortly.
+Workshops will be held in the North West in February 2019 with the Carlisle workshop taking place at Tullie House Museum on Wednesday 27 February.
+More information and booking details can be found here.

 or to sign up for the MMO Marine Planning enewsletter click here